 The Country

-Guadeloupe, a French overseas region, is an island group in the southern Caribbean Sea.
-Resembling a butterfly, its two largest islands are separated by the Salée River.
-Hilly Grande-Terre Island has long beaches and sugarcane fields.
-On Basse-Terre Island, Parc National de la Guadeloupe encompasses Carbet Falls and the volcano La Grande Soufrière.
-Smaller islands include Marie-Galante and La Désirade.
+Guadeloupe, a French overseas region in the eastern Caribbean, is an island group in the Leeward Islands of the Lesser Antilles.
+Its two largest islands, Grande-Terre and Basse-Terre, resemble a butterfly and are separated by the narrow Rivière Salée.
+Grande-Terre is known for its long beaches, rolling countryside and sugarcane fields, while Basse-Terre is mountainous, volcanic and home to Parc National de la Guadeloupe, Carbet Falls and La Grande Soufrière.
+Smaller islands include Marie-Galante, La Désirade and Les Saintes.

 Getting There